directdemocracy-vote/app/README.md

 # *directdemocracy.vote* sample app

-This repository contains the source code of the default smartphone app for *[directdemocracy.vote](https://directdemocracy.vote)* available from https://app.directdemocracy.vote.
+This repository contains the source code of the sample smartphone app for *[directdemocracy.vote](https://directdemocracy.vote)* available from https://app.directdemocracy.vote.

 The app is developed mostly in Javascript using [Framework7](https://framework7.io/) and ported to Android and iOS with [Cordova](https://cordova.apache.org/).
 It requires the development of Cordova plugins for: